junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Dean --" Rory calls after him.

 "Give me a sec," Dean says, walking cautiously toward the shadowed end wall.
-The instinct growls in his brain like some answers crawling their way out, waiting for him to put the last missing piece into the puzzle.
+An instinctive feeling growls in his brain like some answers are dying to crawl their way out, waiting for him to put the last missing piece into the puzzle.
 And something tells him the answer is *right there*.

 The stone alcove in the wall blends in naturally with the rest of the decoration, looking exactly like a coherent part of the building -- as old and dusty as everything else is, covered by cobwebs.